agforero/FTFramework/README.md

                                                          |
                                                          | # (in test file tests.bats, line 5)
                                                          | #   `make -j all' failed with status 1
-                                                         | #     file1.f90(1): here, the compiler might throw
+                                                         | #     file1.f90(1): Here, the compiler might throw
-                                                         | #     some kind of random error. maybe a file is
+                                                         | #     some kind of random error.
+If cross-checking
-                                                         | #     missing, or a module isn't included, or an
-                                                         | #     integer is misplaced. or, if cross-checking
-                                                         | #     against a stable compiler like gfortran, you
+                                                         | #     against a stable compiler like gfortran, it
-                                                         | #     might have found an error with the compiler
+                                                         | #     will display an error with the compiler
-                                                         | #     itself. if a line in the error message is too
+                                                         | #     itself.
+If a line in the error message is too
                                                          | #     long, the verbose table will display it like th...
                                                          |
                                                          |